Active shape model

-Active shape models (ASMs) are statistical models of the shape of objects which iteratively deform to fit to an example of the object in a new image, developed by Tim Cootes and Chris Taylor in 1995.
-The shapes are constrained by the PDM (point distribution model) Statistical Shape Model to vary only in ways seen in a training set of labelled examples.
+Active shape models (ASMs) are statistical models of the shape of objects which iteratively deform to fit to an example of the object in a new image, developed by Tim Cootes and Chris J. Taylor in 1995.
+The shapes are constrained by the point distribution model (PDM) statistical shape analysis to vary only in ways seen in a training set of labelled examples.

 The shape of an object is represented by a set of points (controlled by the shape model).
 The ASM algorithm aims to match the model to a new image.